-How to choose the best name for your nonprofit startup.
+How to choose the best name for your nonprofit organization.

+There’s a lot that goes into naming a nonprofit.
 Nonprofit organizations need a clear name that speaks to donors, the public, and those who receive services.
 Specifically, the organization needs a unique, vibrant name that conveys the nonprofit’s mission.
 If you have to regularly correct or explain the name or pronunciation, it might not be maximizing your band’s potential.
-Choosing the best name for your nonprofit startup is one of the most critical decisions a founder makes.
+Choosing the best name for your nonprofit organization is one of the most critical decisions a founder makes.

 Stay away from boring, corporate-sounding names and ones that may be taboo or considered “out there.”
 You want your board, employees, and volunteers to say the name with pride and without hesitation.
 Your name should convey the unique perspective your nonprofit brings to the industry.

 The best time to determine a name is before incorporating your nonprofit.
 While names can always be amended after the fact, you can save a lot of paperwork and hassle by choosing your nonprofit’s long-term name from the start.
-Here are a few key things to consider when choosing a name.
+Here are a few key things to consider when naming a nonprofit.

 5 Steps To Naming a Nonprofit Organization